Retinol! The gold-standard in anti-ageing. The hero of oily, acne prone skin. The go-to gem of dermatologists.

 The Ordinary retinol review: And don’t worry – squalane isn’t really that oily at all.
 In fact squalane is considered a light-weight, fast absorbing oil.
 Double fact – The Ordinary retinol in squalane plus The Ordinary granactive retinoids in squalane aren’t 100% squalane based, they also contain a helper ingredient which makes both formulas easily and quick absorbing.

 Even still – if you have oily/acne prone skin you might want to hold back from The Ordinary retinol in squalane and instead pick The Ordinary granactive retinoid 2% emulsion/advanced retinoid 2%.
+If all this is still sounding a bit bamboozling, then come get your butt on SkinCoach – Recommend Me – The Ordinary and I’ll do the hard bit for you.

 What Does Advanced Retinoid Do?